 Chances are, when you decided to get married, you followed your heart.
 But if your marriage is ending, you will have to make decisions based less on feelings and more on facts and practicality.
 Yes, there will be plenty of emotion, especially if there are children involved—but circumstances, ability to communicate (or not), finances and specific issues are the determining factors as to whether mediation or going to court is the right choice for you.

-When is a Fresno divorce mediator your best option?
+When is a Fresno and San Diego divorce mediator your best option?

 In mediation, couples can work through all issues and terms of a divorce, including: